 Difference Between iPhone vs Android

-In this article, we will see an outline on iPhone vs Android. iPhone was developed by Steve Jobs and his team in June 2007 which supported other applications using the Safari engine. iOS is unique and is used only for Apple devices.
+In this article, we will see an outline of the iPhone vs Android. iPhone was developed by Steve Jobs and his team in June 2007, which supported other applications using the Safari engine. iOS is unique and is used only for Apple devices.
 Now the iPhone is owned by many as a status symbol.
 The iPhone has released iPhone 11 recently.
-Android is a mobile operating system used in many phones which was initially released in September 2008.
+Android is a mobile operating system used in many phones, which was initially released in September 2008.
 It was developed in Google and Handset Alliance.
 Android is written in Java, C, C++, XML, Python, and many other languages.
 Android released its new version Android 10.0.

 Head to Head Comparison between iPhone vs Android (Infographics)

 Below are the top 33 comparisons between iPhone and Android: